-I’ve been wanting a headboard for quite some time for my place in Vancouver.
-But I didn’t want to spend $300 on a headboard when I’m rarely there.
-My boyfriend is quite handy and while he was visiting I asked him if he could help me build one.
+I’ve been wanting a headboard for quite some time for my place but I didn’t want to spend $300+ on a headboard.

 I wanted a rustic looking headboard as I’ve always liked that style.
-We went to a reclaimed wood place on the river but they wouldn’t be able to cut us any wood for at least 4 weeks due.
-So that option was out of the question as we only had a few days in town.
-So off to Home Depot we went…
+We went to a reclaimed wood place on the river but they wouldn’t be able to cut us any wood for at least 4 weeks.
+So that option was out of the question, off to Home Depot we went…

 I wanted to do it fairly inexpensively but didn’t want it to look too cheap.
 We decided to pick out some pieces of pine as it has character.
 If you are on a smaller budget you could use just plain 2×4’s or 2×6’s.
 We decided on 5 pieces, cause I wanted it to be able to see it over my pillows and also take up some wall space.